Belleal/ti-engine/core/README.md

 These are just some benefits **ti-engine** offers.
 Get to know it better to find out more ways in which it can help you improve productivity.

-## Overview
+## Prerequisites & installation

 Being a messaging system, the **ti-engine** relies on a message broker for the actual exchange of messages between microservice instances.
 The default implementation of the framework uses [Redis](https://redis.io/) cache, however, you could create your own implementation using something like [Rabbit MQ](https://www.rabbitmq.com/).
 See the [Advanced topics](#advanced-topics) section of this documentation for guides on how to do this.

-## Prerequisites & installation
+For now let's focus on the default setup.

 In order to run the basic ti-engine framework you will need a couple of things:

 * A local [node.js installation](https://nodejs.org/en/download/) with a minimum version of **14.17.0**
 * A local or remote [Redis cache installation](https://redis.io/download) with a minimum version of **5.0.14**

 If you are working under Windows 10+ OS and you need to install Redis, take a look at this [guide](https://redis.com/blog/redis-on-windows-10/).
 You could also use [Redis Cloud](https://app.redislabs.com/) for development purposes as it offers free basic account.
+You can configure your connection to remote Redis server using the following ENV variables:

+* `TI_MEMORY_CACHE_AUTH_KEY` can be used to provide the Redis password if there is any at all.
+* `TI_MEMORY_CACHE_REDIS_DB` can be used to specify the Redis DB you want to use.
+Make sure to set the correct number as for example Redis Cloud only uses DB `0`.
+* `TI_MEMORY_CACHE_REDIS_HOST` can be used to provide the remote host.
+This can be an IP or URL depending on your setup.
+* `TI_MEMORY_CACHE_REDIS_PORT` can be used to provide the remote port.
+By default, Redis uses `6379` however many implementations might use a custom port that needs to be specified in the connection settings.

 To get the framework itself, use the command `npm install @ti-engine/core`.
 And to include it directly in your package.json dependencies execute `npm install @ti-engine/core --save-prod`.